bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 A component is a reusable piece of template logic that can be included in any part of the site, and a full suite of components can comprise what is often called a "design system".
 You can render Ruby component objects directly in your Ruby-based templates, and you can render components from within other components.
 This provides the basis for a fully-featured view component architecture for ERB and beyond.

-Ruby components can be combined with front-end component strategies using **web components** or other JavaScript libraries/frameworks for a [hybrid static/dynamic approach](/docs/components#hybrid-components).
+Ruby components can be combined with front-end component strategies using **web components** or other JavaScript libraries/frameworks.
+For one particular spin on this, check out our [Lit Components](/docs/components/lit) documentation.

 <%= toc %>